-There are six fields of practice specialization (FOPS) courses (see page 34).
-Each student is required to select one field of practice specialization and take two courses in that specialization.
-For example, students specializing in Mental Health I must also take Mental Health II.
-The courses are not sequential, thus II can be taken before I with academic advisement.
-Also, FOPS courses must be taken concurrently with Practice Methods III and IV and field education III and IV, respectively.
-Also, all Fields of Practice Courses (other than declared specialization) can be taken as an elective.
+There are six fields of practice specialization (FOPS) courses.
+Each student is required to select one field of practice specialization and take one course in that specialization during the second year.
+FOPS courses must be taken concurrently with Practice Methods III and Agency-Based Education III, respectively.
+Also, all Fields of Practice Courses (other than declared specialization) can be taken as electives in the advanced year.